COMPULSORY BASIC TRAINING (CBT)

 Swansea/Pontypridd

-We run CBT courses 7 days a week & completing the CBT can be achieved in one day, however if you have never ridden a moped or motorcycle before then we can offer a 1 or 2 hour assessment (£25 PER HOUR) which would allow you to decide whether you wish to go on and book the CBT.
+We run CBT courses 7 days a week and it is possible to complete CBT in one day, however if you have never ridden a moped or motorcycle before, to avoid frustration and disappointment, we offer a 1 hour pre-CBT taster/training session (£25) which would allow you to decide whether you wish to go on and book the CBT or receive further training beforehand.
 We strongly recommend that non riders consider this.
 In order to book this you can either give us a ring on 01792817092 or get in touch via email sales@motorcycletrainingwales.co.uk

-Our CBT courses usually start at 09.00am and can finish anywhere between 2:00pm and 5:00pm.
+Our CBT courses usually start at 09.00am during winter months and 08.00am during Spring and summer months and can finish anywhere between 2:00pm and 5:00pm.
 You can achieve CBT in this single day.
 The CBT course syllabus includes five elements that have to completed in sequence:

 When you have satisfactorily completed all 5 elements, you will then be issued with a Certificate of Completion of Training (DL196).
 This is a legal document which serves to validate the relevant entitlements on the driving licence.
 A DL196 issued after 1st February, 2001 lasts for 2 years.
 Once CBT has been completed the individual can then proceed onto the practical tests, provided that a motorcycle theory test has been passed.